By Eliza Saavedra

 The key to enjoying the experience is simply shifting your perspective: Think of humanities degrees as no different from art-school degrees.
 No sane art students expect to have thriving and profitable careers making the art of their dreams within a couple of years after graduation.
 Art students go to school to improve their art, to receive input from those they admire, to find a mentor, and to be in a community of the like-minded.
 Careers are possible, but no one counts on one.

-In a sense, humanities scholars are artists.
+are artists.
 The work we do is highly creative.
 Why pretend otherwise?
 There was a time, near the dawn of man, when you could expect to graduate with only a few conference presentations on your CV and get a full-time, tenure-track job.
 That time is over.
 If it helps, just pretend it was never thus.

 So here are your reasons: